Product Design

 Back-and-forth emails are needed to exchange information.

-Lack of understanding about requested information.
+Lack of understanding regarding information requested from clients.

 Waiting too long to receive account pricing.